Kernix13/beginner-git-commands/ADVANCED_GIT.md

 above the HEAD line are 4 options you can click:

-1. `Accept Current Change` – that is for main or whatver you are merging into
+1. `Accept Current Change` – that is for `main` or whichever branch you are merging into
 2. `Accept Incoming Change`
 3. `Accept Both Changes`
 4. `Compare Changes`